aimee0317/used_laptop_price_predicter/README.md

-# Used Laptop Price Predicter
+# Used Laptop Price Predicter Using Neural Network
 ## About
 TBU